simplex-chat/simplex-chat/simplex-messaging.md

         - Sender ID `SID` for Bob to send messages to the queue.

-2. Alice sends an out-of-band message to Bob via the alternative channel that both Alice and Bob trust (see [protocol abstract](#simplex-messaging-protocol-abstract) and [Appendix B](#appendix-b)).
+2. Alice sends an out-of-band message to Bob via the alternative channel that both Alice and Bob trust (see [protocol abstract](#simplex-messaging-protocol-abstract)).
 The message must include:

     - Unique "public" key (`EK`) that Bob must use to encrypt messages.

-    - SMP server address and information to open secure encrypted transport connection (see [Appendix A](#appendix-a)).
+    - SMP server hostname and information to open secure encrypted transport connection (see [Appendix A](#appendix-a)).

     - Sender queue ID `SID` for Bob to use.